• Skip to primary navigation

 Instant Pot Rasmalai

-Rasmalai is a dessert which is best served chilled.
-About 2 pieces with few tablespoons of milk syrup is a good serving size.
-Some people like to garnish further with chopped nuts and few drops of rose water.
+Rasmalai is a dessert that is best served chilled.
+About 2 pieces with a few tablespoons of milk syrup is a good serving size.
+Some people like to garnish further with chopped nuts and a few drops of rose water.

 rasmalai pin